Your New VU

 We understand that the transition to a new college can sometimes be challenging, and our goal is to help you manage this transition well.
 The following recommendations are designed to help students successfully navigate the transition process.

 We encourage you to explore and proactively discover the resources available for a diversity of needs through the Student Care Network and to identify sources of support.
 To learn more about resources available to Vanderbilt students, please visit the Student Care Network website.
-The Office of Student Care Coordination is also available to help students navigate the Student Care Network.
+Student Care Coordination is also available to help students navigate the Student Care Network.

 We also encourage all students to arrive to campus with an understanding of their specific health care needs, including any allergies and associated reactions, and medications, including doses.
-If you are taking medicine, it is important to ensure that you have an adequate supply and/or refills that you can access while on campus.
+If you are taking medicine, it is important to ensure you have an adequate supply and/or refills you can access while on campus.
 If you are currently seeing a health care professional for medical and/or mental health concerns, consider discussing a plan for ongoing care, which may include short-term services on campus and/or long-term care off campus.
-Contact the Office of Student Care Coordination before arriving to campus to discuss your existing health care needs and for assistance in developing a plan for ongoing care.
+Contact Student Care Coordination before arriving to campus to discuss your existing health care needs and for assistance in developing a plan for ongoing care.

 DUE BY JUNE 1